 You would think that nothing ever bothered Winston Churchill.
 Even with Nazi Germany breathing down England’s neck and the pressure of World War II on his shoulders, Churchill never seemed to flinch.
 It was later, after victory was secured and his legacy mushroomed, that admirers and critics alike would learn of his bouts with depression.
 Churchill referred to it as a “black dog” that hounded him.

-For anyone that has experienced depression or one of its relatives, the metaphor of being dogged makes a lot of sense, because chronic discouragement or depression is something that hounds you mercilessly.
+For anyone that has experienced depression or one of its relatives, the metaphor of being dogged makes a lot of sense, because chronic discouragement or depression is something that hounds you without mercy.

 Like Churchill, just about everyone is followed by the black dog at one time or another.
 For some, however, it is more of a rule than an exception.
 For the easily discouraged person, the hound seems to always be nearby, crouching in the shadows – even in joyful times – ready to pounce as soon as it gets an opportunity.